ya-liu/ya-liu/README.md

 ### About Me

-- I am a software engineer apprentice at Coinbase.
+- I am a software engineer apprentice at Coinbase
 - I was trained in clinical psychology, but found my passion for technology and software development after using Woebot, which is based on CBT techniques.
-I hope to build applications to improve the quality of life for users.
+I hope to build applications to improve the quality of life for users
-- I am looking to collaborate on web development.
-- I was voted "Most Likely to Document the Documentation" by my peers.
+- I was voted "Most Likely to Document the Documentation" by my peers

 ### Technologies